Marine Conservation and PADI Divemaster Internship in the Seychelles

 Boost your professional diving or marine conservation career when you join an internship in the stunning Seychelles.
 Get your PADI Divemaster qualification and marine ecosystem training, then put those skills to use when you participate in vital marine research expeditions.

-Taking your PADI Advanced, PADI Coral Reef Research Diver, and PADI Divemaster courses.
+Taking your PADI Advanced and PADI Divemaster courses.

 Learning how to identify fish and coral in the Indian Ocean.

 Exploring different dive sites among the tropical islands of Seychelles, searching for the incredible ‘mega-fauna’ in the area, such as sharks, rays, and dolphins.
 Take other extra dive courses with local dive shops.